There are many ways to help our veterans get into these new homes.

 https://www.whatsmypayment.com/USDA/ He is also saving about $200-500/month with no heat or electric bills, and possibly reduced fuel bill.

 FHA financing: FHA financing is a 3.5% down payment program that you can choose to roll the closing costs into the mortgage as well.
+You may be able to use money in your 401K for the down payment, paying yourself back from the utility savings each month!
 Interest rates are usually around the same as VA financing, but FHA charges "Mortgage Insurance Premium" (MIP) to cover foreclosure losses because of the small down payment.
 Still a good option to consider, and FHA loans can be assumed by a qualified buyer for a small fee.
 Should interest rates rise, an assumable mortgage at a lower fixed rate could help sell the home faster.

 If purchasing where there is an association fee, the complex needs to be FHA approved for financing.